Billy Paul: Early years

 Paul was raised in North Philadelphia.
 His love of music began at a young age, listening at home to his family's music collection.

 He recalled: "That's how I really got indoctrinated into music.
 My mother was always...collecting records and she would buy everything from Jazz at Philharmonic Hall to Nat King Cole."
 He began singing along and tried to emulate the records he heard: "I always liked Nat King Cole.
 I always wanted to go my own way, but I always favored other singers like Dinah Washington, Sarah Vaughan, Ella Fitzgerald – I loved Ella Fitzgerald.
 There are so many of them.
 Nina Simone was one of my favorites – Johnny Mathis, They all had a style, a silkiness about them....
 I wanted to sing silky, like butter – mellow.
 I wanted to sing mellow you know what I mean.
 One of my favorites is Jessie Belvin – they used to call him Mr. Easy.
 A lot of people forgot about him you know – Sam Cooke is another one of my favorites."

-Billy Paul was heavily influenced by female jazz vocalists, perhaps none more than Billie Holiday.
+Billy Paul was heavily influenced by jazz vocalist Billie Holiday.

 Paul explained why he was particularly influenced by female jazz singers: "I think the reason behind that is because of my high range.
 The male singers who had the same range I did, when I was growing up, didn't do much for me.
 But put on Nina Simone, Carmen McRae or Nancy Wilson, and I'd be in seventh heaven.
 Female vocalists just did more with their voices, and that's why I paid more attention to them."
 Perhaps the female vocalist who had the most impact on him was Billie Holiday, whom he called "a BIG influence".
 He began developing a vocal style that would eventually incorporate traces of jazz, R&B, and pop.